 - Designs cannot be inappropriate

-Although the National Parks Quarters legislation doesn't specifically state this, designs which are controversial in nature would be rejected as being inappropriate.
+Although the National Parks Quarters legislation doesn't explicitly state this, The Secretary of the Treasury can reject designs which are controversial.

-The actual design process is determined by the U.S. Mint (with the Treasury Secretary's approval) and is very similar to that which was used for the State Quarter designs and Presidential Dollars.
-Briefly, the process requires the states to create a short design narrative, which is then assigned to several artists who produce coin designs based on them.
+The United States Mint's design process is very similar to that which was used for the 50 State Quarter and Presidential Dollars.
+Briefly, the process requires the states to create a short design narrative, which is then assigned to several artists who produce coin designs based on the description.
 The states then choose the finalists, which are vetted by various commissions.
 The Treasury Secretary makes the final choice after considering everyone's input.

 While the National Parks Quarters bill is scant on the details for how the design process should work, it does stipulate that three parties should review the proposed designs.
 These parties are the Secretary of the Interior, the Commission of Fine Arts, and the Citizen's Coinage Advisory Committee.